anirudhsat2011/Street-Fighter/README.md

-copy paste the codes into any editor make sure you have an externally managed environment so you can use pip install go to your terminal and install pygame and run main.py this is a 2 player game no AI movement the score is displayed below healthbar (number of wins) Credits for assets used:
+Make sure you have an externally managed environment so you can use pip install.
+Go to your terminal and install pygame and run main.py.
+This is a 2 player game.
+This game doesn't have any AI movement.
+The score is displayed below healthbar (number of wins).

+Credits for assets used:
 images:
 [](https://www.vecteezy.com/vector-art/6635617-landscape-of-dry-cracked-ground-illustration)